1946–47 Aston Villa F.C. season

 The 1946–47 English football season was Aston Villa's 47th season in the Football League, this season playing in the Football League First Division.
+The 1946–47 season was the first to feature a full football programme since the 1938–39 campaign.

 George Cummings was the Villains club captain from 1945 to his retirement in 1949, and was popular with supporters due to his never-say-die spirit and no-nonsense defending.

-In September 1946, Dicky Dorsett joined Aston Villa for £3,000.
-He would be top scorer for the season.